 We aim to teach children to become confident, sociable, independent and proud of their achievements.
 We help children learn the benefits of being kind, caring and helpful.

 We do not have different areas or rooms for different age groups.
 This is so we can teach children to support one another so older children will help younger children and the younger children watch and learn new skills from the older children.
 We only segregate age groups for occasional activities such as story times where older children are more likely to want to sit for a longer story.
-We also do more interactive stories for the younger children to keep them focused but only for a short time.
+We also do more interactive stories for the younger children using props to keep them focused and we reduce the time they are expected to engage.

 We help children to gain the confidence to talk in front of the group at 'News time'.
 Our practitioners will support children in telling the group their news until eventually they can do this without any help.
-We also have a 'Special Helper' each day where a child is give small tasks to do.
+We also have a 'Special Helper' each day where a child is given small tasks to do.
 Children really enjoy this job and seem so proud to wear the 'helper' badge.
-Some tasks are helping at register time to put the day, date and weather on the board, helping to prepare snack, handing out items to the children and informing the children when the garden is open plus many more.
+Some tasks are helping at register time to put the day, date and weather on the board, helping to prepare snack, handing out items to the children and informing the children when the garden is open plus more tasks if they want to help.

 Our practitioners focus on developing children's social skills; teaching them how to take turns and share.
 This is done through adult led games and by noticing when a group of children are struggling and need an adult to teach them the tools needed to play cooperatively.